Even if you only have 2 weeks in India, it’s possible to pack in a lot when you narrow your trip to one state.

 All this is to say that my February this year kicks last year’s February’s butt.

+How much does a trip to India cost?
 A look at the average per-day cost of backpacking India for two weeks on a mid-range budget.

 To continue my travel budgeting series around Asia, next up is India!